As coronavirus infections and vaccinations surge, hope collides with dread

 But this week, hope gave way, yet again, to concern.
-The rate of coronavirus infections is rising again — in Rhode Island and across the nation.
-It is clouding the success of the U.S. vaccination program, at least for now.
+The number of coronavirus infections is rising again — in Rhode Island and across the nation.
+It is clouding the success of the U.S. vaccination program and the welcome announcement Friday that fully vaccinated people can travel with little risk to themselves. . .

 “We’ve been watching the numbers really carefully, and the difference over the last week has been palpable for us,” Forman said.
 “It’s worry at this point.
 It’s worry about our community.
 It’s worry about our families, because most of us have unvaccinated kids and family at home.”

-The virus that has kept an entire planet toggling between hope and dread for the past 14 months is having yet another go at the United States.
+The virus that has kept an entire planet toggling between hope and dread for the past 14 months is having one last go at the United States.
 The spread of highly contagious new variants of the virus, coupled with prematurely relaxed safety precautions in some places, has set off new alarms, all the way up to President Biden.

 “You look out the front window and it’s raining,” said Nirav Shah, director of Maine’s Center for Disease Control and Prevention, “but from the back window, it’s sunny.
 And your house is literally on the cusp of the storm and you don’t know which way it’s going to go — stormy, or is it going to be sunny?
 That’s sort of where we are in covid.”

-The virus that has cleaved us into categories of vulnerability has found one more division in society — the vaccinated versus the unvaccinated.
-Nearly 100 million Americans are enjoying the relative security that comes with at least one dose of a coronavirus vaccine.
+The virus that has cleaved us into categories of vulnerability has found one more division in society — the vaccinated vs. the unvaccinated.
+More than 100 million Americans are enjoying the relative security that comes with at least one dose of a coronavirus vaccine.
 The rest are still waiting.

 Three days after Texas Gov. Greg Abbott (R) lifted his state’s mask mandate and restaurant occupancy limits in early March, Houston waitress Tracy McKenna said she served a customer who complained about her soda and food tasting odd.
 Problems with taste and smell are telltale signs of covid-19, the disease caused by the coronavirus.